Information for Mentoring Students in Research

 There are a variety of ways in which faculty, staff, fellows, and residents can be involved in mentoring students.
 Some of the options are below.

-1. Traditional research mentor.
-In this option, a research mentor would include a medical student(s) in their existing, ongoing research.
-This could be research in clinical areas, basic sciences, epidemiology, and public health, among other areas.
+2. Traditional research mentor.
+A research mentor includes a medical student(s) in their existing, ongoing research or an off-shoot of an existing project.
+Projects can in clinical areas, basic sciences, epidemiology, medical education, public health and other areas.

-2. ASK-Rationality ASK-Rationality is a longitudinal research activity that is required of all 3rd year medical students.
-The objective of this course is for students to gain experience in developing a study from the ground up.
-A mentor for this course, therefore, would be willing to engage students in the very early stages of project development.
-A study idea would be the ideal starting place for such a study.
-This could be the mentor’s idea or a student’s idea.
-Studies in early stages of development may still qualify.
+3. ASK-Rationality ASK-Rationality is a longitudinal research activity required course for 3rd year medical students.
+The objective is for students to gain experience in developing a study from the ground up.
+Course mentors engage with students in the very early stages of project development.
+A study idea is the ideal starting place.
+It could be the mentor’sor student’s idea. https://www.justintimemedicine.com/CurriculumContent/p/6560

-1. Research Advisor/Consultant.
-In this role, mentors would serve as advisors or consultants to provide their subject matter expertise on a topic.
+4. Subject Matter Expert (SME).
+In this role, mentors serve as advisors or consultants to provide their subject matter expertise to a study.
 An example of this type of study would be a student with an idea for a clinical research study who needs a clinical expert (i.e. physician) to assist with subject matter content.
-In such a study, the student and a member of the CHM Office of Research, or a local instructor for ASK-Rationality, would guide the student on research related tasks such as literature searching, study design, IRB applications, etc..
-The Research Advisor would be involved mostly in subject matter-related discussions related to study design, data analysis, or data interpretation and therefore would not be required to be listed on the IRB and go through IRB trainings.
+The student and a member of the CHM Office of Research, or a local campus instructor, would guide the student on research related tasks such as literature searching, study design, IRB applications.
+The SME would be involved primarily in subject matter-related discussions related to study design, data analysis, or data interpretation so would not be required to be listed on the IRB and go through IRB trainings.

 What resources do you have to support student research?